 The Fund is committed to ensuring maximum transparency in its operations.
 All Steering Committee decisions, Joint Programme documents and reports, as well as other key documents are made public.
-The MPTF Office Gateway provides real-time financial data, including contributions, expenditures, generated directly accounting system.
-All documents are also as able on the Networ'
+The MPTF Office Gateway provides real-time financial data, including contributions, expenditures, generated directly from its accounting system.
+All documents are also available on the Network's website.